Flights to Tokyo (HND)

 Tokyo has a humid subtropical climate featuring warm, humid summers and cool winters.
 The city receives a whopping 60 inches of rain a year.
 The hottest months are July and August when average highs are in the mid- to high-80s, with average lows in the low-70s.
 The coldest months are January and February when average lows are in the low- to mid-30s, and average highs hover around 50 degrees.
 Rain falls primarily from March through October, when rainfall averages between 9-12 inches a month.
 Tokyo receives very little snowfall, averaging less than four inches a year.

-Terms and Conditions
+Terms & Conditions

 Restrictions: Advertised fares are based on real-time itinerary pricing available at delta.com.
 Fares are subject to availability and may change at any time prior to completion of ticketing.
-Device and email privacy settings for some operating systems may prevent the display of real-time pricing; for users who have not updated their settings to permit real-time pricing, prices may not be updated at time of email open.

-Baggage Charges: For travel within the United States (including Puerto Rico), $30 USD fee for 1 checked bag and $40 USD fee for second checked bag.
-For travel between the United States and the U.S. Virgin Islands, Central America, Caribbean, Guyana & Bermuda, $30 USD fee for 1 checked bag and $40 USD fee for second checked bag.
-For travel between the United States and Mexico, $30 USD fee for 1 checked bag and $55 USD fee for second checked bag.
-For travel between the United States and El Salvador and Ecuador, $40 USD fee for second checked bag.
-For travel between the United States and Panama, $30 USD fee for 1 checked bag (Basic Economy only), and $40 USD fee for second checked bag.
-For travel between the United States and South America (excluding Guyana & Ecuador), no fee for checked bag.
+Baggage Charges | For travel within the United States (including Puerto Rico), $35 USD fee for 1 checked bag and $45 USD fee for second checked bag.
+For travel between the United States and Canada, $35 USD fee for 1 checked bag and $45 USD fee for second checked bag.
+For travel between the United States and the U.S. Virgin Islands, Central America (excluding El Salvador and Panama), Caribbean, Guyana or Bermuda, $35 USD fee for 1 checked bag and $45 USD fee for second checked bag.
+For travel between the United States and Mexico, $35 USD fee for 1 checked bag and $45 USD fee for second checked bag.
+For travel between the United States and El Salvador or Ecuador, $35 USD fee for 1 checked bag (Basic Economy only) and $45 USD fee for second checked bag.
+For travel between the United States and Panama, $35 USD fee for 1 checked bag (Basic Economy only), and $45 USD fee for second checked bag.
+For travel between the United States and South America (excluding Guyana & Ecuador), no fee for first checked bag and $60 for second checked bag.
 For travel between United States and Europe, $100 USD or 85 EUR fee for second checked bag.
+For travel between United States and Africa, the Middle East, and India, no fee for first checked bag and $100 fee for second checked bag (Basic Economy Only).
 Allowances subject to size/weight limits.
-For travel between United States and Asia or Australia, no fee for first or second checked bag.
+For travel between United States and Asia (excluding Australia, New Zealand, China, Fiji, and Papua New Guinea), no fee for first checked bag and $100 USD fee for second checked bag (Basic Economy only).
+For travel between United States and Australia, New Zealand, China, Fiji, or Papua New Guinea, no fee for first checked bag and $100 USD fee for second checked bag.
 Allowances subject to size/weight limits.
 Contact a Delta agent or see Excess Baggage for details.

-Miscellaneous: Fares, fees, rules and offers are subject to change without notice.
+Miscellaneous | Fares, fees, rules, and offers are subject to change without notice.
 Other restrictions may apply.